mark-me/mark-me.github.io/_pages/tutorials/impute-missings/impute-missings.md

 ## HMisc approach

-Imputation that is based on bootstrapping and/or pmm can be done by using the _aregImpute_ function from the **[Hmisc](https://www.rdocumentation.org/packages/Hmisc)** library.
+Imputation that is based on [bootstrapping](http://thestatsgeek.com/2013/07/02/the-miracle-of-the-bootstrap/) and/or predictive mean matching ([pmm](https://statisticalhorizons.com/predictive-mean-matching)) can be done by using the _aregImpute_ function from the **[Hmisc](https://www.rdocumentation.org/packages/Hmisc)** library.
 If not done before the library is loaded like this:
 ```r
 library(Hmisc)
 ```